ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 ```

 In your organization's config package, you could structure your files like so:

 - `base.js` - File where you keep rules for both ES5/ES6
 - `es5.js` - File where you keep your specific ES5 rules
 - `index.js` - Base entry point with default rules

-As an example, you can extend your `index.js` file from base like so:
+As an example, you can extend your `index.js` file from `base.js` like so:

 _index.js_

 ```js
 module.exports = {
     "extends": [